mataroa-blog/mataroa-status/content/issues/2021-04-10-planned-outage.md

 If many things go wrong, it will take up to 2 hours.

-This will happen at 11:00 GMT on Saturday, March 13th, 2021.
+This will happen at 11:00 GMT on Saturday, April 10th, 2021.